f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   }

-To confirm the clock and NTP settings use the following API commands.
+To confirm the clock and NTP settings, use the following API commands.
 First query NTP configuration:

 .. code-block:: bash